asciidisco/grunt-requirejs/README.md

 If no argument is specified, then the task will look for the approprate config in the following order, JS, CSS and then finally it will use whatever config has been defined if neither JS or CSS is found.

 ## Release History
+### 0.2.7
++ Removed npm dependency for tracing the almond file
++ Added some informations in the readme about the almond 'wrap=true'

+### 0.2.6
++ Added 'modulePath' configuration option for specifying your modules path
++ Added 'modulePath' documentation

 ### 0.2.5
 + Added dual config
 + Optimized almond integration (removed npm dependency)